toidiu/toidiu.github.io/content/resume_detail/ihr_fastly_cache_migration.md

 customer obsession: also bad for customers

+#### metrics
+- approx 8 blacklist rules
+- added approx 15 whitelist rules
+- rolled out in increments of 10%-20%
+- rolled out over 3 weeks
+- maintained the hitratio of approx 89% over the roolout

 #### S
 Realized that our recs were being incorrectly cached.
 The reason for this was the historic configuration of specifying the blacklisted paths.